viamrobotics/docs/content/en/docs/getting-started/high-level-overview.md

 What does this mean?
 A robot can collect information about its environment and make behavioral decisions on based on that information.

 Robots don't all look the same.
 They can range in complexity from a simple wheeled rover to a base with various [_components_](/docs/#components) such as grippers, arms, cameras and other sensors.
-A simple system might be controlled by a single computer (such as a Raspberry Pi, Jetson or Arduino), whereas a more complex system might be controlled by multiple.
+A simple system might be controlled by a single computer (such as a Raspberry Pi, Jetson or Arduino), whereas a more complex system might involve multiple computers controlling different parts of the robot.
 Whether their physical hardware is simple or complex, robots built on Viam can use our [_services_](/docs/#services) - on-device software with complex capabilities such as SLAM, Computer Vision, Motion Planning, and Data Collection.

 At Viam, each computer (and the components it controls) is a _part_.